objektwerks/kotlin/README.md

 Build
 -----
-1. Use Intellij gradle to clean and build.
+>Use Intellij gradle to clean and build.
+Or use gradle:
-2. gradle clean build
+* gradle clean build

 Test
 ----
-1. Use Intellij gradle to clean, build, run and view tests.
+>Use Intellij gradle to clean, build, run and view tests.
+Or use gradle:
-2. gradle clean build test
+* gradle clean build test
      * view results courtesy of com.adarshr.test-logger plugin
      * optionally open ***build/reports/tests/test/index.html*** in a browser